ibm-cloud-docs/vmwaresolutions/vcenter/vc_hybrid_deletinginstance.md

 5. Subnets
 6. VLANs

+Any VLANs that have your own resources added to them, such as gateways, Veeam servers, and so on, will not be deleted.
+In addition, any existing VLANs that you own, outside of {{site.data.keyword.vmwaresolutions_full}}, will not be deleted.
+{:note}

 Because of resource dependencies, the components in your instance are not released immediately when you delete the instance.
 For example, the subnets and VLANs cannot be deleted until the ESXi servers are fully reclaimed by {{site.data.keyword.cloud}} infrastructure, which happens at the end of the {{site.data.keyword.cloud_notm}} infrastructure billing cycle.
-At the end of the {{site.data.keyword.cloud_notm}} infrastructure billing cycle, which is typically 30 days, the subnets and VLANs are deleted and the instance deletion is completed.
+At the end of the billing cycle, which is typically 30 days, the subnets and VLANs are deleted and the instance deletion is completed.

 You are billed until the end of the {{site.data.keyword.cloud_notm}} infrastructure billing cycle for the deleted instance.
-{:note}
+{:important}

 ## Procedure to delete instances from the Resources page
 {: #vc_hybrid_deletinginstance-procedure1}